Contact Us

 Financial aid information for prospective students

-Current students pursuing their MA in International Development have several fellowships and awards available for them to help offset the cost of their education and take advantage of additional academic opportunities.
+Current students pursuing their MA in International Development have several fellowships and awards available to them to help offset the cost of their education and take advantage of additional academic and professional opportunities.

 Need-based aid is available through AU Central Office and generally takes the form of a federal low-interest loan package.